"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Wideband design and estimator

 for $i=1,\cdots, F$ and $k=1,\cdots, K$.
 The dependence of $\mathbf{h}_i$ on the frequency is clear from \eqref{hieq}.

 After dividing both terms of \eqref{eqs3_F} by $\sigma$, one obtains

 where $\tilde{s}_i''[k]=s_i''[k]/\sigma$, $\tilde{n}_i[k]=n_i[k]/\sigma\sim \mathcal{CN}(0,1)$, and

-with $\gamma_i\triangleq P_i/\sigma^2$ is the transmit signal-to-noise ratio (SNR) corresponding to the $i-$th subcarrier.
-Now note that for the current setup, the radar should focus the sensing beam toward the expected position of the tag.
+with $\gamma_i\triangleq P_i/\sigma^2$ is the transmit SNR corresponding to the $i-$th tone.
+Now note that for the current setup, the radar should focus the sensing beam toward the expected position of the tag, as mentioned earlier in Section~\ref{signalM}.
 Therefore, we adopt a maximum ratio transmit precoder, i.e.,